plotly/plotly.py/doc/python/gantt.md

 It is also possible to have multiple bars on the same horizontal line, say by resource:

+!!! note

-*Note*: When setting `color` to the same value as `y`, `autorange` should not be set to `reverse`, so as to list the value of the Y axis in the same order as the legend entries.
+    When setting `color` to the same value as `y`, `autorange` should not be set to `reverse`, so as to list the value of the Y axis in the same order as the legend entries.

 ```python
 import plotly.express as px